Masamitsu1025/ruhmi-framework-mcu/README.md

 ### Enquiries
 If you have any questions, please contact [Renesas Technical Support](https://www.renesas.com/support).
-You can also leverage the issues.
+You can also leverage [issues](https://github.com/Masamitsu1025/ruhmi-framework-mcu/issues).